milandahal213/SmartMotorsSite/docs/_pages/build-instructions.md

   </div>

-  <h2 id="3d-printing-requirements">3D Printing Requirements</h2>

   <h2 id="assembly-instructions">Assembly Instructions</h2>

   <div class="note">
     <strong>Note:</strong> You can follow along with the <a href="https://www.youtube.com/watch?v=ogWbSUROjmE&t=31s" target="_blank">video tutorial</a> for visual assembly guidance.
-The instructions below are for assembly without a battery.
-If you're using a battery, connect it to the battery port and connect the motor to the BATT section.
+Please note, the instructions in the video are for using the motor without the battery.
   </div>

   <img src="/assets/build_instructions/all_parts.png" alt="All Required Parts">